DHQ Hospital Faisalabad

 District Head Quarters (DHQ) Hospital is the second largest and oldest hospital in the city of Faisalabad.
-It is located on Mall Road near the Faisalabad Railway Station and Faisalabad Central Bus Stand.
+It is located on Mall Road near the Faisalabad Railway Station and Faisalabad GTS Bus stand.

 DHQ Hospital serves as the secondary teaching hospital of Punjab Medical College.

 Location

 DHQ Hospital Faisalabad is located on Mall Road across the street from Faisalabad Development Authority and in close proximity to the Faisalabad Railway Station.

 Services

 DHQ Hospital Faisalabad contains a number of qualified doctors and teaching staff.
 It provides all facilities to its patients, has treatment available for many diseases, and a burn center.
 There is also an emergency ward open 24 hours.